Kharacternyk/pacwall/README.rst

 Customization
 -------------

-Customizations can be made on the commandline, see the options with the ``-h`` flag.
+Customizations can be made on the commandline, see the options with ``./pacwall.sh -h``.

 .. code-block:: bash